Charlie Blackmon Player Props: Rockies vs. Mariners

 - The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).
+- Mariners pitchers combine to allow 10 home runs (0.7 per game), the second-fewest in baseball.

-- In his last appearance on Sunday, the right-hander tossed six innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.
+- In his most recent appearance on Monday, the righty went six innings against the Chicago Cubs, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.